alphatechlogics/Text-to-Image-Generation-via-DALL-E3-StableDiffusion/README.md

 # Text to Image Generation 🖼️🚀

 Welcome to **Text to Image Generation** – a Streamlit-based web application that allows you to generate images from text prompts using cutting-edge AI models.
-Choose between **OpenAI DALL-E 3** and **Stable Diffusion** to create stunning visuals based on your creative ideas!
+Choose between **OpenAI DALL-E 3** and **Stable Diffusion** to create stunning visuals from your creative ideas.

 ## Table of Contents